 First things first, get some yummy food in the bowl.
 Follow the owner’s instructions but the general rule is that fresh wet food should be replaced at least twice daily and dry food at least once daily.

 02 Always supply fresh water for the cat

-Make sure you’ve topped up their water dishes.
+When looking after your cat client, make sure you top up their water dishes every day.
 These are usually best placed away from their food, as on the whole, cats prefer not to drink and eat in the same place.
 And, because cats can’t tolerate the lactose in cow’s milk, make sure that it’s only fresh water they’re drinking.

 03 Keep the litter tray and area clean

 Then onto the litter tray.
 Our furry friends are clean creatures, and don’t like pooping in soiled trays.
-Make sure the litter tray is scooped at least once or twice a day, and for longer bookings, clean the tray once a week with a cat safe disinfectant.
+Looking after your cat client involves making sure the litter tray is scooped at least once or twice a day.
+For longer bookings, clean the tray once a week with a cat safe disinfectant.